The 'Bolt' object type has the following headings:

 Attach to assembly: From the drop-down menu, select which element the bolt should be attached to.
 Options include 'Closest to bolt head' or 'Closest to bolt end'

-Attached to assembly nr: This will indicate which assembly number the bolt is attached to
+Attached to assembly nr: This will indicate which assembly number the bolt is currently attached to.
+It is assigned automatically based on the above property.

 Clashing: This is set to yes or no and refers to whether the profile is currently clashing with other elements or not.
 This property is automatically set by the clash control, and is only included in properties for search objectives.
 For more information read the chapter Clash Check